Nobody4931/xAiA-v5/README.md

 - [ ] create client cache
 	- [ ] create event listeners

+## configuration
+if you cloned this repository off git, there would be a missing header file in the `lib` directory named `config.hpp` \
+create it yourself and define these macros inside it

+* PROGRAM_NAME - the program name
+* PROGRAM_VERS - the program version
+* PROGRAM_FNAME - `PROGRAM_NAME " " PROGRAM_VERS`
+* CFG_TOKEN - your discord token

 ## not really faq

 ### isnt this against the discord tos